Rocky Mountain Spotted Fever (RMSF)

 View Image

 The regions with the highest incidences include the Southeast, the western South Central region (including Oklahoma and northern Texas), and selected areas of the Northeast (Cape Cod and Long Island).
-Most cases are reported from eastern and central states, such as North and South Carolina, Virginia, Georgia, Tennessee, Arkansas, Missouri, Kansas, and Oklahoma.
-The 2 states with the highest incidence are North Carolina and Oklahoma.
+Most cases are reported from eastern and central states.
+Five states (North Carolina, Oklahoma, Arkansas, Tennessee, Missouri) account for over 60% of cases.

 A prospective study of RMSF infection in residents of a known endemic area in North Carolina suggested an annual incidence of 42 cases per 100,000 children aged 5-9 years.
 Asymptomatic infection may be common; in one study, 12% of children living in high-risk zones had positive serology test results, indicating past exposure to RMSF.[5]